 This year, Drive Electric Week includes both in-person and online events, which we anticipate will reach an even wider, more diverse audience.
 There are a wide variety of opportunities for automakers, utilities, charging equipment manufacturers, environmental non-profits and government agencies to support, sponsor and participate at the national level as well as at local events.

-At the national level, Drive Electric Earth Day is a collaboration between Plug In America, Sierra Club and the Electric Auto Association.
+At the national level, Drive Electric Earth Day is a collaboration between Plug In America and the Electric Auto Association.
 Supporting Drive Electric Earth Day at the national level helps support our work in organizing the national effort, coordinating communications nationally, building awareness, and supporting local events.

 National sponsors can receive recognition on the web site, in press releases and through social media.
 See the national sponsorship levels document for information on support levels and corresponding recognition programs, which can be customized to include visibility in our national online event on September 24, 2020.

-National sponsorships can be facilitated through Plug In America, Sierra Club or the Electric Auto Association.
+National sponsorships can be facilitated through Plug In America, or the Electric Auto Association.
 Contact [sponsorship-2021 at driveelectricearthday dot org] for more information.

 2020 National & Regional Sponsors